 Address: 370 Zoo Parkway, Jacksonville, Florida, 32218.
 Get Directions

-The Jacksonville Zoo and Gardens is at the mouth of the Trout River, near where it flows into the St. Johns River.
+The Jacksonville Zoo and Gardens is near the mouth of the Trout River, which flows into the St. Johns River.

 It is 13 km (8 miles) from Downtown Jacksonville.

 You can use bus route 1 or 85 to get to Jacksonville Zoo.